 In order to understand how a brushless drill is different from a brushed drill, it’s first important to understand how a drill motor works.

-As we mentioned before, brushes are small carbon blocks that make contact with the spinning part of the drill (known as the armature) in order to transfer electrical current.
+As mentioned before, brushes are small carbon blocks that make contact with the spinning part of the drill (known as the armature) in order to transfer electrical current.
 This electrical current then creates a magnetic field, which interacts with the magnets in the drill’s motor.

 This interaction is what causes the armature to spin, and in turn, causes the drill bit to rotate.